Image: candy1812 / stock.adobe.com

 Wisconsin is one of the states that has an ACA-created CO-OP.
 Common Ground Healthcare Cooperative received federal loans to get up and running, and has been offering health insurance in Wisconsin since the beginning of 2014.
 Initially, there were 23 CO-OPs offering plans in 25 states.
-But only four are still operational as of 2020; Common Ground is one of them.
+But only three are still operational as of 2022; Common Ground is one of them.

 Common Ground Healthcare Cooperative lost money in 2014 — as did all but one of the CO-OPs.
 Their claims exceeded premiums by almost $44 million, and they enrolled more than two and a half times as many people as they had expected in 2014.
 All carriers that ended up with higher-than-expected claims were supposed to get risk corridor payments to help cushion the losses, but HHS announced in October 2015 that payments would be just 12.6% of the amount due.
 This threw several CO-OPs into financial crises, and Insurance Commissioners across the country had to make some tough decisions regarding the financial viability of the CO-OPs.
 But Common Ground survived.

 Of the 11 CO-OPs that were still operational at the start of 2016, seven had closed by the end of 2017.
 Common Ground was among the four that remained operational.
 Although they lost nearly $17 million in the first half of 2016, they secured a capital infusion from an undisclosed source in September 2016 that allowed them to remain financially viable heading into 2017.

 Common Ground’s average premiums increased by 63% in 2018.
-But for 2019, Common Ground decreased their average premiums by nearly 19%, indicating a new level of stability for the insurer.
+But for 2019, Common Ground decreased its average premiums by nearly 19%, indicating a new level of stability for the insurer.
 For 2020, Common Ground again decreased premiums, this time by more than 9%.
 Their rates decreased by more than 6% for 2021, and by nearly 6% for 2022.
+But they proposed an overall average rate increase of more than 11% for 2023.
 The CO-OP had almost 47,000 members as of 2021.